Limited Tort and Bus Accidents

 Learn about your legal rights after a Pennsylvania bus accident

-It’s shocking how common commercial bus accidents in Pennsylvania are.
-While numbers vary considerably, a typical year will see more than 700 accidents involving mass transit buses, commercial carrier buses between cities or across state lines, chartered motorcoaches, and tour buses.
-These accidents can involve the full spectrum of injuries, including:
+It’s shocking how frequently bus accidents occur in Pennsylvania.
+While numbers vary considerably, a typical year will see more than 700 accidents involving mass transit buses, commercial carrier buses between cities or across state lines, chartered motor coaches, and tour buses.
+These accidents can cause the full spectrum of injuries, including:

 - Fractures and broken bones